Revalioli/gegelati-pendulum-embedded/TPG/README.md

             * energy_data.json  --> enegy measurements results (extracted from energy.log)
             * energy_stats.json --> additional energy statistics (computed from energy_data.json)
             * graph.png --> energy measurements results in a graph
-        * + additional files you would like to put here
+        * + additional files you want to put there

 Directories without the required files are ignored.